sbgn/sbgn/docs/about2.md

 ## SBGN Delegate at COMBINE

-The SBGN standard is a part of the [COMBINE](https://co.mbine.org/standards) effort.
+The SBGN standard is part of the [COMBINE](https://co.mbine.org/standards) effort.
 Each COMBINE standard is represented by a delegate who joins the [COMBINE Coordination Board](https://co.mbine.org/about).
 This delegate can be an editor of the SBGN standard or someone endorsed by the editors.
 The process by which members of the COMBINE Coordination Board are appointed is [described here](https://co.mbine.org/coordinators).
 The current representative from the SBGN standard:

 <table>
     <tr>